 100 Health Science (2)

-Health science concerns facts, principles and concepts needed to bridge the gap between health discoveries and man's application of these discoveries in daily life.
-It deals with knowledges and principles for healthful living of the individual, family, and community.
+Required of all physical education majors.
+Knowledges and principles for healthful living of the individual, family, and community.
 Health science is based upon and improved through basic and applied research.

 230 Elementary Physiology and Human Anatomy (3)